ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 I still find it difficult to wrap my head around how all of this works in detail.
 I used [Regis' blogpost](https://regisphilibert.com/blog/2018/01/hugo-page-resources-and-how-to-use-them/) as starting point and adapted my code from there.

+Changed the featured image to `{{ .Resources.GetMatch "**.jpg" }}` to fetch the first image in the bundle as featured image.
+FIX FEATURED IMAGES

 ### Lazy lazy-loading
 Lazy-loading comes [built-in](https://web.dev/native-lazy-loading/) with the newest web browsers.
 I decided to make use of this so I could skip the whole java-script portion of my problem - the lazy way to introduce lazy-loading!
 The downside is that not all browser support this currently and some older browsers just never will.
 But ask yourself: why are you still using Internet Explorer?

 I used [this](https://nickmchardy.com/2020/05/adding-lazy-loading-for-images-in-hugo-static-site-generator.html) blog's code as a render hook to force all `<img>` tags to have the `loading=lazy` attribute.

 ### Image quality
 I usually resize my images to 1200 pixels on the long side.
 This is, in my opinion, a good size to show off the picture.
 But what about file-size?
 As a sample: compressing a 1200 by 800 jpeg image with 100, 80 and 50 quality settings (in Adobe Lightroom) gives me files of 592 kB, 300 kB and 157 kB respectively.
-Lowering the image quality (which is the same as a higher level of jpeg compression) even a little can reduce file size significantly while having almost no visible impact.
+Lowering the image quality (which is the same as using a higher level of jpeg compression) even a little can reduce file size significantly while having almost no visible impact.
 This is why I compress at least to 80 in Lightroom.
 From that point on, the impact can vary wildly depending on the image.

-For good measure I passed all my photographs through another stage of compression to shave off an additional 45%, give or take.
-This halved the load of the home page!
+For good measure I passed all my photographs through another round of compression to shave off an additional 45%, give or take.
+This *halved* the load of the home page!

 ### Responsive images
 Imma skip this for now